BoscoZhangers/PocketRPG/README.md

 ### ${}$

+## 💬 Feedback
+All feedback, whether, commentative or suggestive, are welcome.
+If you experience any bugs or have any suggestions on improvement, feel free to reach out to me at Boscozhang715@gmail.com!
+We are always looking for ways to learn and improve! :)

 ### 📜 License

 This project was developed for educational purposes and is not affiliated with or endorsed by Nintendo, Game Freak, or The Pokémon Company.
+This project is not to be commercialized or redistributed in any way, should anybody do otherwise, they accept any and all legal liability.